 Yes, we are taking orders for medication as usual.
 It is important that order as soon as your current supplies start to run low.
 There is currently no shortage of food or medication, but a shortage of delivery drivers from our wholesaler means we are currently not guaranteed our usually daily delivery.
-As all phone calls are taking longer than usual, please either email us on firstname.lastname@example.org or use the online form here whenever you possibly can, or if you call our number you can leave us your order on OPTION 2 we we will process this for your within 48 hours.
-We will call you when your prescription is ready for collection and take payment over the phone.
-You will be advised how to safely collect your items, or if you prefer, we can post this out to you.
+As all phone calls are taking longer than usual, please either email us on email@example.com or use the online form here whenever you possibly can, or if you call our number you can leave us your order on OPTION 2 we we will process this for your within 48 hours.
+If you have not heard from us after the 48 hours your prescription will be ready, please call us from the car park when you are here to collect and we will bring everything out to you safely, or if you prefer, we can post this out to you.

 Please see further guidance for our prescription protocol

 We do not advise ordering more than you normally would.
 We have no updates from our wholesaler to suggest there are any stock issues.
 We have half the order deliveries than normal due to this situation so please give us more time to get an order processed.

 We are not anticipating any issues with receiving food and medication from our wholesaler.
 But we are receiving orders less often than before.
 Please allow up to a week for food orders and at least 48 hours for medication orders.
 We are receiving regular updates and if the situation changes we will advise you here and on our Facebook page.